UX Writing / Product Content Strategy

 Redesign the IFTTT web and mobile experience

-If This Then That, best known as IFTTT, is a free service that allows people to connect their favorite apps and services.
-My favorite example — imagine you could connect Netflix to the United Airlines app and watch TV on your flight.
+If This Then That, better known as IFTTT, is a free service that allows people to make their favorite apps work together in new ways.
+My favorite example — connect Netflix to the United Airlines app and watch TV on your flight.
 (You can).

-After a new round of funding, CEO Linden Tibbets wanted to redesign the IFTTT experience for over 54 million users and counting.
+After a new round of funding, CEO Linden Tibbets wanted to redesign the IFTTT experience for their community of over 54 million users.
 I joined the redesign team to help with content strategy and UX writing, collaborating with the visual design team to deliver an exceptional user experience.

 In the end, I created: